Skip to content

 The lengthy process of dismantling the machine revealed the sheer scale of the task at hand.
 “Every rotating seal and rubber pipe needed to be changed, and the aluminium water pipes had corroded because they had just been sitting with water in them.
 The air filter was literally falling apart, and the rubber bump stops in the dampers had totally disintegrated, so they had to be sent back to Bilstein to be rebuilt.”

-With the car disassembled and most of the underlying issues diagnosed, the restoration team sent the turbocharged 1.8-litre Ford-Cosworth V6 off to an engine specialist for closer inspection.
+With the car disassembled and most of the underlying issues diagnosed, the restoration team sent the turbocharged 1.8-litre Ford-Cosworth powerplant off to an engine specialist for closer inspection.
 “The motor was originally built in Daventry – the label is still on it.
 We sent it to a marque specialist because it has everything at its disposal.
 It replaced the cambelt and rebuilt the oil pump because it was leaking, while the inside of the engine was checked with a borescope.
 Luckily everything was fine.”

 After the engine had been given a clean bill of health, Chris’s team made subtle modifications to enhance reliability and driveability while preserving as much originality as possible.
-“We took the decision to convert it to a modern fuel-injection system, and we also changed the flywheel for one with a pick-up coil that the later Evo car had,” Chris explains.
+“We took the decision to convert it to a modern fuel-injection system, and we also changed the flywheel for one with a pick-up coil that the later Evo car had,” Chris explained.

 “The distributor was also changed for one that becomes a cam trigger.
 The only other things that we added were an exhaust-gas temperature sensor, a Lambda sensor and a knock sensor.
 It’s all about protecting the engine.”